LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: Collaborative Emotional Modeling

 This modular approach encourages interpretability, emotional awareness, and task robustness.
-The CoEM setting encompasses all five stages, while the RAG setting only comprises Chunking, Re-Ranking, and Emotional Ensemble Generation.
-For the parameter settings and application details of RAG and CoEM, please refer to Appendix \ref{appendix:Details-rag-coem}.
+The CoEM setting encompasses all five stages, while the RAG setting only comprises Chunking, one-time Ranking, and Emotional Ensemble Generation.
+We conduct an empirical case study of the framework, which can be found in Appendix \ref{case-analysis-of-rag-coem}.